CarrionAndOn/LevelReloader/README.md

 # LevelReloader
-A BONELAB mod that reloads the level when you click "R".
+Reloads the level when you hit "Control-R" on your keyboard.